AonCyberLabs/Docker-Secure-Deployment-Guidelines/README.md

   </tr>
   <tr>
     <td>SELinux or AppArmor</td>
     <td>SELinux can be enabled in the container using setenforce 1, if it was previously installed and configured.
-The SELinux support for the Docker daemon is disabled by default and needs to be enabled using --selinux-enabled.
+The SELinux support for the Docker daemon is disabled by default and needs to be enabled using <code>--selinux-enabled</code>.
     <br>
     <br>
-    Label confinement for the container can be configured using the newly added --security-opt to load SELinux or AppArmor policies.
+    Label confinement for the container can be configured using the newly added <code>--security-opt</code> to load SELinux or AppArmor policies.
 This feature was introduced in Docker version 1.3.
     <br>
     <br>
     Example:<br>